Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 4: Authenticated Twitter Users and Ads Using Power-related Words

-Words related to power are used by those who share misinformation and those who seek to correct it (fact-check sharers).
+Study 1 found that words related to power are used by those who share misinformation and those who seek to correct it (fact-check sharers).
 Both groups use more power-related words than random and matched users.
-One could assume that using power-related words in their text reflects a low sense of power.
-If this assumption holds, then suggesting in advertisements that a fact-checking product (e.g., a browser extension) restores power should increase its attractiveness.
+As discussed in the overview of studies 3 and 4, one could assume that using power-related words in their general language reflects a low sense of power when posting on Twitter.
+If this holds true, one could hypothesize that a Twitter ad suggesting that a fact-checking product (e.g., a browser extension) restores power should increase its appeal to Twitter users.
+Unlike in Study 3 when we rely on behavioral screeners (and self-reports) to identify a sample of Twitter users, here we use a different sampling strategy to establish with a greater certainty that our results hold with verified Twitter users and how the effect is influenced by unanticipated heterogeneity in post histories.